mmshahria/GlassboardTech-API-Reference/Closes/POST Create a Close.md

 <strong>statement<strong>`object`

-JSON object descriptor that describes the statement associated with closing.
+JSON object descriptor that contains the Line Items for Fees Statement on this Close.

 <strong>subscriptions<strong> `[string]`

-JSON array object description that encloses the list of all subscriptions associated with this closing.
+JSON array object descriptor that encloses the list of all subscriptions associated with this closing.